Teamwork, experience and technology

 Mayo Clinic brain tumor surgeons use the most advanced techniques.

-Mayo Clinic physicians and scientists conduct research that leads to innovative diagnostic and treatment options that improve people's lives.
+Our brain tumor physicians and scientists are committed to researching innovative diagnostic and treatment options that improve people's lives.
 Research avenues include laboratory studies, mathematical modeling and clinical trials.
 People whose brain tumors haven't responded to treatment may be eligible for clinical trials that are testing new approaches.

-Mayo Clinic doctors invented and developed a new tool that's now widely used to help people with brain tumors — magnetic resonance elastography (MRE) and related slip interface imaging.
-It provides doctors with vital information about the firmness and adhesion of brain tumors.
-This information affects their choice of surgical approach and timing, which in turn may reduce the risk of complications and follow-up surgeries.
+One of the many new tools developed by Mayo Clinic doctors is now widely used to help people with brain tumors.
+It's called magnetic resonance elastography (MRE) and slip interface imaging, which provides doctors with vital information about the firmness and adhesion of brain tumors.
+This information affects their choice of surgical approach and timing, which in turn may reduce the risk of complications and the need for follow-up surgeries.